MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/index.md

 ## Next steps

- For information on getting started with extensions, see [Getting started with Microsoft Edge (Chromium) extensions][ExtensionsChromiumGettingStartedIndex].
+ For information on getting started with extensions, see [Create an extension tutorial][CreateAnExtensionPart1].